BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 If you have a large range and few entries, like pick 6 between 1-49, the game will take many draws before all the prizes are paid out.
 If you have a small range, like pick 5 from 1-10, and large amount of entries, the game will take few draws and ther will be many ties.

-If you also have a Progressive Jackpot, this range will explicitly impact the Odds of the Jackpot being hit.
+If you also have a [Progressive Jackpot](/administration/games/lottorace#progressive-jackpot), this range will explicitly impact the Odds of the Jackpot being hit.

-You can additionally specify Pick Bonus ranges to increase the odds for Jackpots or Lottery games alike.
+You can additionally specify  [Bonus Pick](/administration/games/lottorace#bonus-pick) ranges to increase the odds for Jackpots or Lottery games alike.

 [Min/Max Plays Per Player](/administration/games/lottorace#min-max-entries-per-player)